 The bands of the Bollinger tend to contrast and expand relative to volatility.
-The DMIs also exhibit this behaviour.
+The DMIs also exhibit this behavior.

 The plus and negative lines moving away from each other signal an increase in volatility.
 Scalp traders take advantage of reactivity to make quick profits.

-In the chart below, contraction occurred, therefore, a volatile move upwards followed.
+In the chart below, contraction occurred.
+Therefore, a volatile move upward followed.

 Note: In both scenarios above, it is necessary that ADX is above 25 to prevent false signals.